jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 		};

 ```

+`ddb.scan()` Will retrieve all records found in a DynamoDB table; the table is specified by the `TableName` key in the function parameter.

+The object that the Lambda is returning adheres to a [specific format](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format) for the return value, expected by API Gateway.

 Next up: `POST` requests.
 This implements a request to create a new item on your Wish List.
 The request should send three properties that you'll store in the database: